 Pipe Diagram and Description

 BOWL: If a bowl is too deep the material at the bottom will get dirty as you smoke which will negatively effect the taste, too wide and it doesn't burn effectively.
 My bowls are typically between 3/4" and 7/8" in diameter and depth.
 The walls of the bowl angle inward and are straight, not rounded, allowing for a more even and complete burn.

 CENTER DROUGHT HOLE: A traditional tobacco pipe will typically have the drought hole off to the side.
-For my contemporary designs, I believe a center drought hole allows for better airflow and a more even burn.
+For my designs, I believe a center drought hole allows for better airflow and a more even burn.

 BIT: The bit on a traditional pipe will typically have a little lip or "button" on the end.
 This allows the user to clasp the pipe with their teeth so they can smoke hands free.
 This really isn’t a feature I feel is important for my style of pipes which smoke best when the bit is just touched to the lips.

-CALABASH CHAMBER: Many traditional tobacco pipes are made with a calabash chamber.
-This chamber between the bowl and stem serves to cool the smoke and improve taste.
+CALABASH CHAMBER: Some traditional tobacco pipes are made with a calabash chamber.
+This chamber between the bowl and stem serves to cool and dry the smoke to improve taste.
 With my designs, the chamber serves the additional purpose of collecting all the resin that is produced while smoking.
 Easy access to the chamber makes cleaning simple.
 All of my pipes are designed with a calabash chamber.